-A Non-electric toilet seat bidet is the most similar type of the five to the standalone bidet.
-They come with knobs to adjust temperature if warm water is available, and a knob that turns the bidet on and controls the pressure.
+A non-electric toilet seat bidet is the most similar type of the five to the standalone bidet.
+They come with knobs/buttons to adjust water temperature if a warm water is option is available, and a knob that turns to control the water pressure.

 How Do I Use An Electric Toilet Seat Bidet?

 The electric version of the toilet seat bidet can feel very overwhelming at first.
 Dependent upon the model, there can be a multitude of controls and settings.